kkeith88/cs-665-assignment-3/README.md

 # Assignment Overview

-For assignment 2 we are tasked with creating the skeleton of a delivery app, connecting shops and drivers.
-The core functionality from this assignment is the ability to connnect shops with drivers as well as send notifications out to driver when an order is placed.

 For assignment 3 we are tasked with creating a solution for businesses to use to streamline their emails to different clients.
 We need to be able to generate different template of emails based on the customer types.

 # GitHub Repository Link: